thehack/beta.kidbuilder/README.md

-## A few new ideas
-Each group admin would be able to choose from all the lessons, the front page would just have the lessons he has chosen to feature.
-This way stand alone games with several levels could really be lessons, but just be featured as a game to beat.
+##Ideas to Implement

+####New game idea
-New game idea: a verticle platformer like DK but starting at the top going down ladders, collect words and time bonuses in chest. timed game. must guess verse before time out. if you die you just start back at the top.
+A verticle platformer like DK but starting at the top going down ladders, collect words and time bonuses in chest. timed game. must guess verse before time out. if you die you just start back at the top.

+####Bundler

 ##Requires
-Ruby 1.8.7 with up-to-date gems imagemagick => on os x 'brew install imagemagick'
+Ruby 2.1.5 with up-to-date gems imagemagick => on os x 'brew install imagemagick'

-##Shortcuts
-I made a little script to generate a controller and associated views:
-./script/generate.rb modelname # generates a basic crud controller

 ##Bootstrap
 I have configured it not to be responsive for >1200px screen width.
 I don't like it that wide and it messes up my stage which is necessarily a fixed width.